OpenEnergyPlatform/open-MaStR/README.rst

 | Find the `documentation <https://open-mastr.readthedocs.io/en/latest/>`_ hosted on ReadTheDocs.

 | The original API documentation can be found on the `Webhilfe des Marktstammdatenregisters <https://www.marktstammdatenregister.de/MaStRHilfe/subpages/webdienst.html>`_.
-| If you are interested in browsing the MaStR online, check out the privately hosted `Marktstammdatenregister.dev <https://marktstammdatenregister.dev/>`_.
-| Also see the `bundesAPI/Marktstammdaten-API <https://github.com/bundesAPI/marktstammdaten-api>`_ for another implementation.

 Installation